 Contracts for repair and maintenance: six days per week cleaning service at both locations, trash pick-up (twice per week at the Main Library); maintenance on five elevators; commercial carpet cleaning service at both buildings on a schedule to extend the life of the carpet, especially for heavy traffic areas.
 Also repairs or replacement of mechanical equipment such as HVAC, hot water tanks, boiler repairs, roof inspections and repairs, tech logic equipment conveyor system and more.

-Both buildings were built in the 1970s and are more expensive to maintain.
+Both buildings were built in the 1970's.